-Key assumptions on recoverable amounts of respective CGUs

-SUT Division Sembcorp Gas Pte Ltd / Sembcorp Fuels (Singapore) Pte Ltd SEIL (Project I) SEIL (Project II) Cash flow projections period Remaining useful life of plants assumed 19 years (2020: 20 years) Remaining contractual period of existing contracts Remaining useful life of plants assumed 24 years (2020: 20 years) Remaining useful life of plants assumed 25 years (2020: 21 years) and margins likely renewals and forecasted demand c Based on estimated sales and purchases of gas quantities derived from the contractual period of existing contracts Based on combination of long-term and short-term contracts secured at contracted tariffs as well as electricity spot prices.
-Contract renewals are assumed based on estimated demand Primarily based on the forecasted combination of long-term and short- term contracts and electricity spot prices with reference to estimated demand and supply of electricity as well as margin and supply as well as margin Probabilities of securing the contracts based on the latest estimates have been assigned to each contract and using these probabilities to discount the corresponding cash flow projections from the contracts Expected capital expenditure In accordance with plant maintenance programme In accordance with plant maintenance programme and pipeline servicing In accordance with plant maintenance programme In accordance with plant maintenance programme Terminal value Nil (2020: Nil) Nil (2020: Nil) 5% of cost (2020: Nil) 5% of cost (2020: Nil) Inflation rate assumptions used to project overheads and other general expenses 0.9% - 1.5% (2020: 0.9%) 0.9% - 1.5% (2020: 0.9%) 3% (2020: 3.5%) 3% (2020: 3.5%) Others NA Forward USD / SGD exchange rate and High Sulphur Fuel Oil (HSFO) prices with reference to forward quotes were assumed in the forecast performance Cash flows are estimated based on the premise that the conversion of the leasehold land, which the subsidiary has already paid in full, will be converted to freehold (Note D1(viii)).
-NA b.
+теу аззиттрионз (on recoverable amounts of respective CGUs Sembcorp Gas Pte Ltd / Sembcorp Fuels Sembcorp Green Infra Limited and its SUT Division (Singapore) Pte Ltd SEIL (Project I) SEIL (Project II) subsidiaries Cash flow projections period Remaining useful life of plants assumed 19 years (2020: 20 years) Remaining contractual period of existing contracts Remaining useful life of plants assumed 24 years (2020: 20 years) Remaining useful life of plants assumed 25 years (2020: 21 years) Remaining useful life of plants assumed 29 years (2020: 30 years) Revenue and margins Based on contracts secured along with likely renewals and forecasted demand for industrial utilities and services; as well as forecasted margins Based on estimated sales and purchases of gas quantities derived from the contractual period of existing contracts Based on combination of long-term and short-term contracts secured at contracted tariffs as well as electricity spot prices.
+Contract renewals are assumed based on estimated demand Primarily based on the forecasted combination of long-term and short-term contracts and electricity spot prices with reference to estimated demand and supply of electricity as well as margin Based on long-term contracts secured at contracted tariffs.
+New contracts and contract renewals are assumed based or estimated demand and supply as well as margin and supply as well as margin Probabilities of securing the contracts based on the latest estimates have been assigned to each contract and using these probabilities to discount the corresponding cash flow projections from the contracts Expected capital expenditure In accordance with plant maintenance programme In accordance with plant maintenance programme and pipeline servicing In accordance with plant maintenance programme In accordance with plant maintenance programme In accordance with plant maintenance programme Terminal value Nil (2020: Nil) Nil (2020: Nil) 5% of cost (2020: Nil) 5% of cost (2020: Nil) Nil (2020: Nil) Inflation rate assumptions used to project overheads and other general expenses 0.9% - 1.5% (2020: 0.9%) 0.9% - 1.5% (2020: 0.9%) 3% (2020: 3.5%) 3% (2020: 3.5%) 3.5% (2020: 3.5%) Others NA Forward USD / SGD exchange rate and High Sulphur Fuel Oil (HSFO) prices with reference to forward quotes were assumed in the forecast performance Cash flows are estimated based on the premise that the conversion of the leasehold land, which the subsidiary has already paid in full, will be converted to freehold (Note D1(viii)).
+NA NA b.
 Service Concession Arrangements